proyetei/proyetei/README.md

 - 💻: Previously I have interned at TD Bank (QE) and Canada Post (SWE)!

-- 🤔: Exploring various tech stacks to keep myself updated with the latest technologies.

-- 🧠: In my free time, I work on Leetcode problems and develop side projects
+- 🧠: I have contributed to major feature launches and automating systems in customer-facing consoles with high traffic.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Proyetei-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/proyeteiakanda/)